What personal information do we collect from the people that visit our website?

 • To send periodic emails regarding your order or other products and services.

-• To follow up with you after correspondence (live chat, email or phone inquiries).
+• To follow up with you after correspondence (email or phone inquiries).

 How do we protect your information?